EGA-SUPREMO/dotfiles/README.md

     - `up` to update the current branch, it's possible this will removed and instead use `ruffwd` or `rupffwd`
     - Complex
         - `ruffwd` and `rupffwd` do `remote update`, the later one with `--prune` and updates all tracking branches, see helper `ffwd`
-        - `brclean` deletes every branch that’s been merged into the specified branch except the branch, when no branch is specified, it uses the main branch
+        - `brclean` deletes every branch that’s been merged into the specified branch except the branch, when no branch is specified, it uses the default branch
         - `brdone` goes to the main branch, updates with `git up` and cleans with `brclean`
 - Helpers
 	- `default` prints the main branch